BrianDouglasIE/BrianDouglasIE.github.io/posts/blueprintfactory-1.0.0.md

----
-title: "New Lib: Blueprint Factory"
+New Lib: Blueprint Factory
-date: 28/05/2025
+28/05/2025
-tags: [java]
+java
 ---

 I'm working on an app that requires a large amount of seed data.
 In order to achieve this I created a factory pattern that mimics Laravel's approach.
 This allows objects to be generated with ease and uses Faker to supply test data.
 I have extracted it into a package and uploaded it to Maven Central.
 I plan to use this approach in future projects.
 Details of the library are below.

 <!-- more -->